doraadong/MESSI/README.md

 # Command-line

-## Download helper data & expression data and convert them to required formats:
+## Download helper data & expression data and convert them to required formats

 In terminal, type (arguments are taken for example):